Table of Contents

 While working with a large company can be reassuring — especially during a time of change and consolidation, as smaller companies might get bought up or disappear — larger companies can struggle to supply personalized, efficient service.
 Anthem, for example, ranked 12th in a national customer satisfaction survey, according to the Indianapolis Business Journal, putting them behind competitors like Humana.

-If you're hoping to use your Anthem benefits to cover the full cost of your LASIK surgery, you may be dissatisfied.
-That's because Anthem's coverage is not designed to help pay for this very specialized form of surgery.
+If you are hoping to use your Anthem benefits to cover the full cost of your LASIK surgery, you may be dissatisfied.
+That is because Anthem's coverage is not designed to help pay for this very specialized form of surgery.